 - Content should be written in clear, concise sentences, and paragraphs should be kept short with lots of white space between them so that your content is easy to read.

 - Use sub-headings or paragraph spacing to break up long paragraphs and use bullet points and bold text to add emphasis key points.

 Add key phrases to your page titles and meta descriptions

 Search engine robots also "read" the background coding (the source code) of your web page.
 Your web page title and the content contained in special tags called meta tags help search engines identify the key phrase(s) for your page.

-The page title as well as the content from the meta description also appear on a SERP and should be written with the soul purpose of attracting potential visitors to your website to read more.
+The page title as well as the content from the meta description also appear on a SERP (search engine results page) and should be written with the soul purpose of attracting potential visitors to your website to read more.

 Again, when writing your meta description content, put yourself in the shoes of your potential visitor, and focus on the best way to entice them to your website.